Cathedral of Santa Maria and San Donato

 Donato reportedly killed the terrible beast by spitting on it.
 Usually, the opposite happened with the dragons spitting flames on their poor victims, but here we see a glorious defensive measure performed by a medieval superhero.

 Although the island of Cephalonia itself has a good number of legendary dragons, (one was reportedly killed in the 16th century by the brave brothers Brescani), there are not many legends about the priest/ dragon slayer on the island.
-Thus, the story of this venomous dragon is even perplexing than story about St.Donato from Cephalonia.
+Thus, the story of this venomous dragon is even more perplexing than a story about St.Donato from Cephalonia.

 The author respected the prohibition against taking pictures inside the church.
 Now he regrets it.
 But, a longer look at the bones, made him confident that these seem to be the real bones of quite a large animal.
 The somewhat blurry pictures of the bones are seen here.
-The bones are of various sizes, but three of these bones seem to be ribs of different size, well above 1 m long.
+The bones are of various sizes, but three of these bones seem to be ribs of different sizes, well above 1 m long.
 Cattle have considerably smaller ribs and their ribs are not that straight – thus these bones certainly are interesting.

 Most likely a delusion